lsst-dm/dmtn-026/index.rst

 Rebasing and Locking Files
 --------------------------

 Because the pybind11 stack is a fork of the master lsst packages, frequent rebasing will occur throughout the pybind11 port.
-With multiple developers working on the same package and set of library files in the same ticket branch, frequent pushing and rebasing is necessary to keep everyones stack up to date.
+Additionally, the while we strive to have different developers work as much as possible on independent packages, the numerous interdependencies will sometimes require working on the same package and even in the same ticket branch.
+Thus frequent pushing and rebasing is necessary to keep everyones stack up to date.
 To prevent unnecessary merge conflicts it is best to lock files that you are currently working on.
 Git does not have a true lock, in that locking a file does not prevent others from working on it and pushing their commits.
 Instead the `gitlock`_ package can be used to lock a particular file and notify the group that a file is being worked on.
 Once gitlock is setup you can lock a file by using